tommywu052/AmazingHand/README.md

 Robotic hands are often very expensive and not so expressive.
 More dexterous often needs cables and deported actuators in forearm i.e..

-Aim of this project is to be able to explore humanoid hand possibilities on a real robot (and Reachy2 is the perfect candidate for that !)
+Aim of this project is to be able to explore humanoid hand possibilities on a real robot (and Reachy2 is the perfect candidate for that !) with moderate cost.
 => Wrist interface is designed for Reachy2's wrist (Orbita 3D), but it can be easily adapted to other robot's wrist...

 ![Reachy](assets/Reachy.jpg)

-Amazing Hand is a 8 dofs humanoid hand with 4 fingers, low-cost (<200€) and open-source, driven by parallel mechanism.
+Amazing Hand is a 8 dofs humanoid hand with 4 fingers, 2 phalanxes per finger articulated together, flexible shells allmost everywhere, low-cost (<200€) and open-source.

 [AmazingHand_Overview"](/docs/AmazingHand_Overview.pdf)

 ![Hand Overview](assets/Hand_Overview.jpg)
+Each finger is driven by parallel mechanism.

-Small Feetech SCS0009 servos are used to move each finger in flexion / extension, & Abduction / Adduction
+That means 2x small Feetech SCS0009 servos are used to move each finger in flexion / extension & Abduction / Adduction

 ![Finger Overview](assets/Finger_Overview.jpg)

 2 ways of control are available :
 - Use a Serial bus driver (waveshare i.e.) + Python script
-- Use an arduino + feetech TTL Linker
+- Use an Arduino + feetech TTL Linker

-Detailed explaination are available for both and Basic demo software is available also.
+Detailed explaination are available for both ways and Basic demo software is available also.
 Up to you !